Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

 Purpose: Creates a writer object with the default unit and  write mode (Face).
   * IGESControl_Writer( const Standard_CString unit, const  Standard_Integer modecr = 0 );
-Purpose: Creates a writer object with the given values for  the unit and write mode. unit is the name of the units that are accepted by  IGES in the upper case («&nbsp;IN&nbsp;» or «&nbsp;INCH&nbsp;» for inches,  «&nbsp;MM&nbsp;» for millimeters and so on), modecr corresponds to write mode:
+Purpose: Creates a writer object with the given values for  the unit and write mode. unit is the name of the units that are accepted by  IGES in the upper case ("IN" or "INCH" for inches,  "MM" for millimeters and so on), modecr corresponds to write mode:
 0 - Face (default),
 1 - BRep
   * IGESControl_Writer( const Handle(IGESData_IGESModel)&amp; model,
  const Standard_Integer modecr = 0);
 Purpose: Creates a writer object with an already prepared  IGES model and write mode.
 <h5>Methods dealing with IGES models</h5>
   * IGESControl_Writer:: Model